CarpeNoctem/port_scanner.go/README.md

 # port_scanner.go
 Like [port_scanner.py](https://github.com/CarpeNoctem/port_scanner.py), but written in Go (golang).

+    NOTE/TODO: I'll soon benchmark this version over a version that uses a worker pool.
+Stay tuned. :)

 Very simple TCP connect (not SYN) port scanner.
 Uses goroutines to add both concurrency and parallelism on machines with multiple CPUs/cores.